-Metal cutting requires precise, dross free finish to make the desired product.
+Metal cutting requires a precise, dross-free finish to make the desired product.
 The cutting process with superior material interaction should be clutter-free, and less time-consuming.
 Plasma cutters offer remarkable results emerging as an alternative over traditional cutting processes.
 The process requires compressed air and electricity to produce the plasma arc.
 The machine assembly is less complicated, requiring no additional tools.

 The learning curve is the usual ritual starting from the basics and improvising.
 The plasma cutter’s ease of use enables high quality and high volume production in a shorter time.
 Considering its dominant role, plasma metal cutting skills can enhance your career prospects.

-This guide is to help equip you with best and safe practices.
-Fabrication can be fun to work .
-We only recommend industry grade protection gear and safe workspace.
+This guide is to help equip you with the best and safe practices.
+Fabrication can be fun to work.
+We only recommend industry-grade protection gear and a safe workspace.

 This guide covers the following section

 - How does a plasma cutter work